 He was re-elected to a second, three-year term of the State Bar of California’s Council of California State Bar Sections (CSBS) and is currently serving as Co-Chair.
 He is also a Special Advisor and Past Chair of the Law Practice Management and Technology Section Executive Committee (@CalBarLPMT).

 He consulted with the Los Angeles County District Attorney’s Office “Protecting Our Kids” program, which helps parents and other concerned adults safeguard the Internet activities of young people, protects kids from online predators and prevents them from engaging in Internet crime.

 He has written on e-discovery and technology issues for California Lawyer magazine and The Daily Journal, among others.

 His blawg, e-Discovery Insights, was selected by the American Bar Association Journal as one of the Top 100 Legal Blawgs of 2010, written by lawyers for lawyers.
 It also received a 2010 Top Practice Management Blog award from Paralegal.net and a Top Electronic Discovery Blog award from The Daily Reviewer.

 In July 2011, e-Discovery Insights was selected by the Library of Congress for inclusion in their historical archives.

-In October 2011, he was appointed to the State Bar of California Social Media Task Force.
+In October 2011, Perry was appointed to the State Bar of California Social Media Task Force.
 He also managed the project to create the first-of-its-kind Android and iOS app templates for the State Bar Sections.

-He is also one of the principal authors of the treatise, “The California Guide to Growing and Managing a Law Office”, published in 2013 by the State Bar.
+He is one of the principal authors of the treatise, “The California Guide to Growing and Managing a Law Office”, published in 2013 by the State Bar.